SOHU-Co/kafka-node/README.md

   // An array of partition assignment protocols ordered by preference.
   // 'roundrobin' or 'range' string for built ins (see below to pass in custom assignment protocol)
   protocol: ['roundrobin'],
-  fromOffset: 'latest', // Read the latest offsets to for new groups (defaults to the earliest available offset)
+  fromOffset: 'latest', // for new groups read messages from the latest offsets (defaults to the earliest available offset)
-  migrateHLC: false,   // see Migration section below
+  migrateHLC: false,    // for details please see Migration section below
   migrateRolling: true
 };